MarvinSilcGit/Learning/UML/Mermaid/README.md

     (Intro CSS)
     (CSS Inheritance)
 ```
-_Add 3 backsticks at the beginning and end of the code block with mermaid to highlight the code_
+_Add 3 backsticks at the beginning and end of the code block with mermaid at the right side of the top backsticks to highlight the code_

 ```
 mindmap